What is Cost Plus Pricing?

 Note that in both scenarios, his profit and profit margin will be the same.

 Selling Price = 12% Premium on Unit Cost Price of $5100 – Cost Price Itself = $612

 - Hence his total profit will be $612 times units sold = $612,000.

 - The profit margin will be 612/5100 or simply 12%, which was his premium on the cost price.

-Now, it is the efficient operation and management of the plant that can lead to cost reductions, in either fixed costs or variable costs or both, thereby increasing the profit and profit margin for the manager.
+Now, the efficient operation and management of the plant can lead to cost reductions, in either fixed or variable costs, or both, thereby increasing the profit and profit margin for the manager.

 Advantages of Cost Plus Pricing

 - Helpful in competitive markets to participate in price warsPrice WarsA price war is a competition among the competitors of the business in lowering the price of their products to gain an advantage over their competitors in price and capture a greater market share.
 It is used as one of the strategies to increase the business firm's revenue and increase the market share..